kennja05/converter-be/README.md

 Intro:

-    In order to make use of a currency conversion API which I paid $10 for access for the rest of the month of April 2020, I am creating this application to explore concepts in currency conversion and data visualization
+    In order to make use of a currency conversion API which I have access to for the rest of the month of April 2020, I am creating this application to explore concepts in currency conversion and data visualization

 Steps: